You can contact LEARNZ, part of CORE Education, at:

 PO Box 13 678,

 A fault is a break in the rocks that make up the Earth's crust, along which rocks on either side have moved past each other.
-Sometimes the blocks of rock on either side of a fault shift to a new position in just a few seconds.
-This sudden release of energy sends out seismic waves, or shock waves.
-These waves are felt as an earthquake.
+Sometimes the blocks of rock on either side of a fault suddenly shift to a new position in just a few seconds.
+This sudden release of energy sends out waves, which are felt on the surface as an earthquake.
+The strength of the earthquake depends on the area of fault that has shifted and the amount of movement.
+A small area and small movement creates a small earthquake.

-The P-wave (primary or pressure wave) travels quickly through the Earth and through liquids.
-It forces the ground to move backwards and forwards.
+The P-wave (primary or pressure wave) is a pulse of energy that travels quickly through the Earth and through liquids.
+It forces the ground to move backwards and forwards as it is compressed and expanded (similar to the way sound waves move through air).
 It is often heard rather than felt.

-The S-wave (secondary or shear wave) follows more slowly.
-It shakes the ground up and down at right angles to the direction of the P-wave causing more damage.
+The S-wave (secondary or shear wave) follows more slowly, shaking the ground up and down at right angles to the direction of the P-wave.

-Long before Europeans arrived, Māori had felt rū whenua which means ‘the shaking of the land’.
-In Māori tradition, earthquakes are caused by the god Rūaumoko, the son of Ranginui (the Sky) and his wife Papatūānuku (the Earth).
+For centuries before Europeans arrived, Māori had experienced rū whenua which means ‘the shaking of the land’.
+According to Māori tradition, earthquakes are caused by the god Rūaumoko (or Rūamoko), the son of Ranginui (the Sky) and his wife Papatūānuku (the Earth).

 Rangi had been separated from Papa, and his tears had flooded the land.
-Their sons tried to turn their mother face down, so that she and Rangi would not see one another’s sorrow.
+Their sons resolved to turn their mother face downwards, so that she and Rangi would not see one another’s sorrow and grieve more.
 When Papatūānuku was turned over, Rūaumoko was still at her side and was carried to the world below.
-To keep him warm he was given fire.
-He is the god of earthquakes and volcanoes, and the rumblings of the land are made by him as he walks about.
+To keep him warm there he was given fire.
+He is the god of earthquakes and volcanoes, and the rumblings that disturb the land are made by him as he walks about.

-Several accounts of earthquakes felt by Māori were recorded by European writers.
-They described two large earthquakes, at Taupō and Rotorua.
+Several accounts of earthquakes experienced by Māori were recorded by European writers.
+They described two major earthquakes, at Taupō and Rotorua.
 It was said that at Rotorua a pā with about 1,000 people was swallowed up, and the area became a lake.

-The most powerful New Zealand earthquake in recent history happened in the Wairarapa in 1855.
-During this magnitude 8.2 earthquake part of the nearby Rimutaka Range rose more than 6 metres.
-This is the biggest known earthquake movement to have been recorded anywhere in the world.
+The most powerful New Zealand earthquake in recent history occurred in the Wairarapa in 1855.
+During this magnitude 8.2 earthquake, land moved along at least 140km of the Wairarapa Fault.
+Where the movement was greatest, the land shifted across more than 18 metres along the fault.
+Part of the nearby Rimutaka Range rose more than 6 metres.
+This is the biggest known movement by a single earthquake to have been recorded anywhere in the world.

-A large earthquake could happen anywhere in New Zealand.
-But some areas have more than others.
-Wellington is one of the most active earthquake regions and Auckland one of the least.
+All of New Zealand is prone to earthquakes.
+However, there is a variation in the level of earthquake activity across the country.
+Wellington is one of the most active of New Zealand’s seismic regions and Auckland one of the least active.
 Large earthquakes can still happen in regions with lower activity.
-This is best seen by the recent events in Christchurch.
+This is best illustrated by the recent events in Christchurch.

 You can find out more about earthquakes in New Zealand at http://www.geonet.org.nz/.